 Making Calls While on a Cruise to Cuba:

 Depending on your carrier, your wireless phone should work on board most cruise ships.
 There are different rules and different charges based on the location of the ship.
 When the ship is within three miles of the coast of Cuba or the US, you will be using the land-based cellular network which affects the fees, capabilities and procedures for making and receiving calls.
-There is more information about using cellular on cruise ships at Z-Roam.
+There is more information about using cellular on cruise ships.

 Using the Internet in Cuba: